gbrueckl/PowerBI-VSCode/README.md

 - executing DAX queries against a dataset
 - set variables to be used in subsequent cells

+For proper visualization of the results I highly recommend to also install the [Data Table Renderers extension](https://marketplace.visualstudio.com/items?itemName=RandomFractalsInc.vscode-data-table)!

 ## Run REST API calls
 To run a REST API call from the notebook you can simply write the following: